 Wiktor Rorot

 I work primarily at the intersection of philosophy of cognitive science and philosophy of biology, using methods of digital humanities and natural language processing to study concept use in scientific articles.
+I have recently been awarded a PhD in Philosophy from the University of Warsaw, and I am currently transitioning to a post-doctoral position (hopefully).

 I’m interested predominantly in cognition & life from the 4E perspective, with a special focus on understanding the connections between biology and mind, and the practices of scientific research in life and cognitive sciences, especially in the field of basal cognition.
 My AOIs include philosophy of cognitive science, philosophy of biology, philosophy of science in practice, digital philosophy of science, dynamical systems theory.